WebQuestEngine/WebQuestEngine/README.md

 ---

+## 🎮 Play the Live Demo Quest

+Experience the engine in action with our sample quest, **The Alchemist's Mystery**:

+* 🕹️ **[Play Demo Quest (Fullscreen Game)](https://itaibh.github.io/WebQuestEngine/player.html)** — Play the standalone point-and-click adventure demo directly in your browser.
+* 🛠️ **[Launch WebQuestEngine Studio](https://itaibh.github.io/WebQuestEngine/)** — Open the full visual authoring editor loaded with the demo project to inspect and tweak scenes, characters, dialog trees, and logic rules.

+---

 ## 🎯 Project Objective

 **WebQuestEngine** is a modern, browser-based **2D Point & Click Adventure Game Engine & Authoring Studio** built with **TypeScript**, **PixiJS**, and **Vite**.